erik-adelbert/aoc/2022/README.md

 This part of the challenge is a classical question about the filesystem graph: I've looked for a recursive solution from the start because it's the easiest to develop and fix in this context.

 There is not much room from improvement here and `part1` is pretty linear.
 But `part2` is a tad more interesting to design, the program has to memorize `subdir` sizes and fast scan them afterward.
 The trick here is to keep their array sorted as we build it as it will speed up search when scanning them later on.
-Fortunately, there's a single usefull tool to help us for both building and scanning a sorted array: it's [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm).
+Fortunately, there's a single useful tool to help us for both building and scanning a sorted array: it's [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm).
 This algorithm is so handy that it lives in many standard libraries.
 Here, in `Go`, it is available as [`sort.SearchInts`](https://pkg.go.dev/sort#SearchInts).

 Finally, some remarks about inputs: we don't care the `dir` or `ls` lines, they are noise here: